 When Union Pacific Railroad construction crews wintered along the banks of Crow Creek in 1867, the little stream flowing onto the plains from the Rocky Mountains provided plenty of fresh water for the railroad camp and the town that grew up around it.
-In July of 1867 General Grenville Dodge, chief
+In July of 1867 General Grenville Dodge, Chief Engineer for the Union Pacific platted the site for Cheyenne, largely due to the constant supply of water available from Crow Creek.
+Steam engines required large amounts of water to run successfully over Sherman Summit which Crow Creek would provide.
+Dodge envisioned Cheyenne as an important division point on the Union Pacific railroad line.

 Before any tents or buildings were constructed, Crow Creek Crossing was selected as a strategic railroad hub and military outpost on the transcontinental railway.
-The crossing was approximately midway on the Union Pacific's length of track, which made it a great location for a depot, maintenance yards, military, and supply posts.
+The crossing was approximately midway on the Union Pacific's length of track, which made it a great location for a depot, maintenance yards, military and supply posts.

-Within a week of selecting the site, the city of Cheyenne was surveyed and lots were sold.
+Within a week of selecting the site, the City of Cheyenne was surveyed, and lots sold.
 Tent City Cheyenne sprang into existence.
 When the railroad crews reached Cheyenne on November 10, 1867, crowds of people were waiting for them.
 Cheyenne's population jumped to 3,000 from the time the route was announced to the day tracks arrived.
 By February 1868 there were 6,000 residents in town.

-Almost immediately thereafter, the U.S. Cavalry established Fort D. A. Russell a few miles to the west.
+Almost immediately after, the U.S. Cavalry established Fort D. A. Russell a few miles to the west.
 The fort began as a cavalry unit living in tents arranged into a diamond shape for protection from the wind.
-The cavalry provided protection to the railroad, the city of Cheyenne, guarded the Overland Trail, and participated in the Great Sioux Indian Wars.
-By 1885, the Fort had grown to eight infantry companies housed in brick buildings.
+The cavalry provided protection to the railroad, protected the City of Cheyenne, guarded the Overland Trail and participated in the Great Sioux Indian Wars.
+By 1885, the fort had grown to eight infantry companies housed in brick buildings.